devshah96/Capstone-IBM-Data-Science/README.md

-# Clustering Neighborhoods - IBM Data Science Professional Certificate
+# Clustering Neighborhoods of Toronto
 Clustering and segmenting neighborhoods of Toronto based on the most common venues in the neighborhoods.
 Visualising the clusters on the map of Toronto using folium.